⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 After failing to reach the summit in 2015, it was great to finally put my experience with Andy Good Peak to rights.
 Last time, Graham and I tried to use Andrew’s north ridge route from More Scrambles, but after discovering it more intense than desired, soon found ourselves ascending a gully on the west face before calling it quits.
-This time, Brad and I ascended the southwest ridge from the col above Andy Good Basin, which Raff and Andrew had previously used along with many others.
+This time, Brad and I ascended the southwest ridge from the col above Andy Good Basin, which Raff and Andrew had used in 2019.
 Naively expecting an unremarkable ascent – which for the first 3/4 of the ridge it was – we unexpectedly found ourselves on a short ~50 or 60 m section of slab that was punctuated by a small, but highly exposed step.

 I’m generally good with exposure and trust my scrambling skills, but this section made me want to pee my pants.
 When we discovered that a previous party had placed a couple of pitons, I felt a bit more justified in my apprehension.
 Thankfully, Brad had brought a 25 m rope (he never goes anywhere on the Flatheads without one) and he expertly set us up to take advantage of the still usable implements.
 To be honest, I’m not sure I would’ve continued had we not had the security of the rope for the short, but no-room-for-error climb over the step.
 I think even Brad, who is a highly experienced technical climber and scrambler, was also glad that we tackled the step with a rope.
 Once past this small but mighty crux, the route reverted back to a straightforward scramble to the summit.
 I’m not sure how Raff and Andrew (along with others) did this without a diaper or a rope, but they are definitely braver than I am!